Magnetic Effects Promote Supermassive Star Formation in Metal-enriched Atomic-cooling Halos: Results

-Figures~\ref{f9}(j)-(l) also present that the rotational velocities stay low enough due to magnetic braking in all models that the primary star attains a rotational velocity that is about $0.1$ times the Keplerian velocity, regardless of the model parameters.
+Figures~\ref{f10}(j)-(l) also present that the rotational velocities stay low enough that the primary star attains a rotational velocity that is about $0.1$ times the Keplerian velocity, regardless of the model parameters.
 This is consistent with the requirement for SMS to have low surface velocities of only $10$--$20$\% of the Keplerian value to continue accreting and reach their final masses \citep{haemmerle18}.
+In addition, the figures indicate that the magnetic field has a subdominant role in determining the rotation of the protostar.